-The Internal Audit Committees als considered all factors and risks that may impact the integrity of this annual report.
-The Internal Audit Committee has reviewed and discussed the audited financial statements with the external auditors and executive management as reported in the annual report.
+The Committee has considered all factors and risks that may impact the integrity of this annual report.
+The Committee has reviewed and discussed the audited financial statements with the external auditors and executive management as reported in the annual report.
 Apart from the annual financial statements set out on pages 10 to 39 that form part of the annual report, no other external assurance has been obtained for information contained in the annual report.